 Will humanity be a part of progressing that love?
 Yes I believe so.
 My faith in humanity informs my belief in this.

-In the past have we seen the hand of The Greatest Love working to allow love to progress?
+In the past have we seen the Hand of The Greatest Love working to clear the way for love’s progression?
 I think so.
 But we must be careful about reading too much into events of the past when looking for The Greatest Love less we fall victim to cognitive biases and logical fallacies.

 Still there is one event that I do find compelling.
-Is it objective proof of The Greatest Love?
-No. We are talking about thoughts and beliefs here.
+Is it objective proof of The Greatest Love’s existence in our Universe?
+No. Absolutely not.
+We are talking about thoughts and beliefs here.
 Not objective proofs.
 The example I am about to cite details not only what happened but why I think The Greatest Love allowed it to occur.
 Needless to say attempting to understand why The Greatest Love allows any event to occur is treading on dangerous ground.
-It is an attempt to read the mind of The Greatest Love which is impossibly constrained by the limits of our human minds.
-I do so only hesitantly in the interest of illuminating what I think The Greatest Love is capable of in the name of love.
+It is an attempt to understand the mind of The Greatest Love which is impossible given the limits of our own.
+I do so only hesitantly in the interest of illuminating what I think The Greatest Love is capable of doing in the name of love.

 The event occurred long ago.
 Long, long, ago.